couchbase/couchbase-lite-java-listener/README.md

 - In the top level project, build the project as you normally would (eg, `./gradlew build` or something that calls it)

-- Find the CBLiteListener.aar file under the `build` directory
+- Find the couchbase-lite-android-listener.aar file under the `build` directory

-- Unzip CBLiteListener.aar and get the .jar file and dependent .jar files
+- Unzip couchbase-lite-android-listener.aar and get the .jar file and dependent .jar files

 - Copy these .jar files into your project's lib directory